Bushnell Pro X2 Laser Rangefinder Launched - Golf Monthly

 Bushnell Golf, one of the leaders in the laser rangefinder category has pushed the envelope once again with the launch of its most advanced laser rangefinder to date, the Pro X2.

-The Pro X2 will exist alongside the Tour X and Tour V4 JOLT models launched in 2016.
+The Pro X2 will exist alongside the Tour V4 Shift and the Pro X7 model launched in 2016.
 Headlining the host of new features is the innovative Slope-Switch Technology, which allows the user to easily toggle between normal and slope-adjusted distances simply by moving the Pro X2 logo on the side of the device up or down.

 Slope-Switch technology makes the Pro X2 the ultimate laser rangefinder whether practicing or competing, as it ensures the device conforms to local rule 14-3/0.5 when slope mode is switched off.
 This provides complete peace of mind for users, allowing them to have the same device for both practice and competitions.